wjessop/motorpitx_power_control/README.md

 Check the process is running with ps / systemctl, and you should now be able to power down the Raspberry Pi by momentarily pressing the MotorPiTX power button.

+You can test that the program is running OK by passing in the -pretend flag:

+    ./motorpitx_power_control -pretend true

+The program will run as normal, flashing the status LED if the button is pressed, but will not shut down the Pi.
+Note that the state of the power button will remain high until a total power off/on cycle, so if you start the program with -pretend true then press the power button, then subsequently start the program with no -pretend value set your system will shut down!

 Installing the binary into a more correct location is left as an exercise for the user.

 ## Contributing